Generic filters

 Improve clarity of music/voice

-Link other rooms eg. crèche
+Link other rooms e.g., crèche

 Record services for distribution